spinnaker/spinnaker.io/content/en/docs/guides/developer/extending/new-stage.md

 title: "Writing a New Stage"
 linkTitle: "Writing a New Stage"
 weight: 2
-description: "To create a new stage, you need to make backend changes to Orca to implement the logic of the stage and to Deck to implement the UI.
-This doc covers the backend changes made to Orca."
+description: "This doc covers the back-end changes you need to make to Orca to implement a new stage type."
 ---

 ## Overview